 Ask for the contact of some other clients.

-This is because testimonials are a good way of knowing how well a training course worked.
-Don’t just talk to one, contact as many as you can.
+Testimonials are a good way of knowing how well a training course worked.
+Don’t just talk to one.
+Contact as many as you can.

 Looking for the Best Dog Trainer for Your Dog?